The world is filled with amazing and magical places. However, for many of us, we spend most of our lives in only one place.

 Sweden has a strong social security system that provides strong health care and free education.
 Sweden’s social model focuses on growth, equality, freedom, and security.

 Also, Sweden has excellent conditions for employees, such as a minimum of five weeks’ leave and a government organization that supports entrepreneurs who want to start a business.
+Also it’s fairly easy to get employed if you’re looking for jobs in Sweden.

 Finally, as in other Scandinavian countries, Sweden has a very low violent crime rate (1.14 incidents per 100,000 people) and is well-positioned in terms of overall health and well-being.